mollyswanson/manglepy/README.txt

 1) To generate C sources (you should not have to do this), run this: cython -a mangle_utils.pyx

+2) to do a full install

+        python setup.py install --prefix=/path/to/install

+   and add /path/to/install/lib/python2.7/site-packages to your PYTHONPATH (use your python version instead of 2.7)

-2) To build the mangle_utils library, run this: python setup.py build_ext --inplace
+2) To build the mangle_utils library in place instead of doing an install python setup.py build_ext --inplace and add the /mangle subdir of this source to your PYTHONPATH